pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 ## The Problem of Standardization of Equipment and Reduction Ratio

-A memorandum by Mr. Verneur E. Pratt&nbsp;{%- include pagebreak.html canvas=301 col=1 -%}&nbsp;of the International Filmbook Corporation,
-and a series of letters and memoranda by
+A memorandum by Mr. Verneur E. Pratt {% include pagebreak.html canvas=301 col=1 %} of the International Filmbook Corporation, and a series of letters and memoranda by
 Dr. Watson Davis, call attention to the vital importance of standardization in the